beefoo/climate-wall-docs/_tech/README.md

 - Each screen is four feet in width with a 16:9 aspect ratio, 1080p
 - The bottom 9 screens will contain a mix of interactive (4-6 screens) and rendered (3-5 screens) content
 - The meta content will be visible in the top 27 screens
-    - Possibly visible as a subtle background in the bottom 9 screens
+    - ~~Possibly visible as a subtle background in the bottom 9 screens~~ _removed from requirements_
     - Will only contain rendered content
     - Likely will contain satellite imagery, CG, or graphics (i.e. not filmed content)
-- Content in the bottom row _may_ bleed into the row above when appropriate
+- ~~Content in the bottom row _may_ bleed into the row above when appropriate~~ _design constraints modified to following:_
+    - Content in bottom row _may_ bleed laterally between two screens, which will be controlled by the same machine (i.e. like an extended desktop)
+    - Static and solid content (e.g. section titles) may exist in the meta area but cannot interact with the bottom row, and should animate subtly to reduce burning of screens
-- Each of the 9 bottom screens and the meta content are independent from each other
+- ~~Each of the 9 bottom screens and the meta content are independent from each other~~ _content may be shared laterally between two screens_
-- However, there has been discussion about having interactions in the bottom screens sometimes affect content on the big screen, but nothing has been concretely proposed yet
+- ~~However, there has been discussion about having interactions in the bottom screens sometimes affect content on the big screen, but nothing has been concretely proposed yet~~ _not happening_

 <video autoplay loop crossorigin="anonymous" src="//s3.amazonaws.com/brianfoo-amnh/climateWallVideo.mp4?t=1"></video>